karlchris/data-engineering/docs/data-modeling/README.md

 For this use case, the 2nd option is more approriate.
 The 3rd option aggregates all product sales in each transaction, but this would require remodeling the data when business users request sales data per product.

+!!! tip

-> Generally, we should aim to model our data at the lowest possible level of granularity.
+    Generally, we should aim to model our data at the lowest possible level of granularity.
 From there, it's easy to aggregate data to any higher grain.

 Although the 1st option has the lowest grain, it may result in excessive duplicates.

+!!! example

-> For example, a purchase of ten apples of the same kind will create 10 rows with identical information.
+    a purchase of ten apples of the same kind will create 10 rows with identical information.

 Defining granularity is not an easy task because the model must be flexible enough to answer various analytics questions without providing redundant information.